 The applicability of the requirements for performing radio link monitoring for Category NB1 UE in subclause 7.23A is defined in Section 3.6.1.

 The UE shall monitor the downlink link quality based on the narrowband reference signal in order to detect the downlink radio link quality of the NB-IoT cell served by satellite access node (SAN) as specified in [3].
+The measurement delay could be longer if GNSS re-acquisition happens during the measurement period defined in 7.23A.